jankoeh/LD50/README.md

 Updates
 -------
+* Added energy deposit table
-Changed matplotlib backend to Qt.
+* Changed matplotlib backend to Qt.

 Usage
 -------
 In addition to the human torso the geonetry of the Radiation Assessment Detector (RAD) (see http://mslrad.boulder.swri.edu/) is also available.
-The simulation setup can be defined in `config.py`.
+The simulation setup can be defined in `settings.py`.
 Set a human body via `WORLD = HUMAN`, set RAD via `WORLD = RAD`.

 Install